eclecticiq/OpenTAXII/README.rst

 OpenTAXII
 =========

-TAXII server implementation in Python from EclecticIQ.
+TAXII server implementation in Python from `EclecticIQ <https://www.eclecticiq.com/>`_.

 OpenTAXII is a robust Python implementation of TAXII Services that delivers rich feature set and friendly pythonic API built on top of well designed application.

+OpenTAXII is guaranteed to be compatible with `Cabby <http://pypi.python.org/pypi/cabby>`_, TAXII client library.

 :Source: https://github.com/Intelworks/OpenTAXII
 :Documentation: http://opentaxii.readthedocs.org